Lawrence Huculak

-Lawrence Daniel Huculak (born January 25, 1951, in Vernon, British Columbia) is the Metropolitan of the Ukrainian Catholic Archeparchy of Winnipeg, Canada.
-In 1969 he entered the Order of St. Basil the Great in Mundare, Alberta.
+Lawrence Daniel Huculak (born January 25, 1951) is a Canadian Ukrainian Catholic hierarch who served as a Metropolitan of the Ukrainian Catholic Archeparchy of Winnipeg from 2006 until 2026.
+Previously he served as an Eparchial Bishop of Edmonton since 1997 until 2006.

+Biography

+In 1969 Huculak entered the Order of St. Basil the Great in Mundare, Alberta.
+He earned a Bachelor of Arts with a concentration in philosophy from the University of Ottawa in 1974, and then studied at the Pontifical Athenaeum of Saint Anselm.

 He was ordained a priest on August 28, 1977, and was ordained as the Eparchial Bishop of Edmonton on 3 April 1997.

 He was appointed Metropolitan of Winnipeg on 9 January 2006 and installed on 11 February 2006.
 He holds a doctorate in eastern liturgy from the Pontifical Oriental Institute in Rome.

 As of 2024 he has been a priest for 47 years, and 27 years as a bishop.
 In 2019 he became the second longest-serving metropolitan archbishop of Winnipeg, after Metropolitan Maxim Hermaniuk, who served for 36 years.

 On April 28, 2022, he was named Apostolic Administrator of the Eparchy of Saskatoon.

+On July 9, 2026, he retired as Metropolitan Archbishop of Winnipeg because of the age limit and was succeeded by Michael Kwiatkowski.